cyew3/oneVPL-intel-gpu/api/documentation/mediasdkfei-man.md

 FEI extension of the SDK API uses the same approach to the interlaced content processing as the rest of the SDK.
 Each **mfxFrameSurface1** structure holds either progressive frame or pair of interlaced fields.
 In later case, even lines represent top field and odd lines – bottom field.

 In most cases, the SDK processes both fields at ones, i.e. each call of the SDK function takes pair of the fields in input frame surface, processes both of them and output them in another frame surface or bitstream buffer.
 The only exception is field output mode in **ENCODE** class of functions.
-In this case, application still has to submit both fields in the same frame surface, but two separate calls of **MFXVideoENCODE_EncodeFrameAsync** are required, each one with separate bitstream buffer.
+In this case, application still has to submit both fields in the same frame surface, but two separate calls of **MFXVideoENCODEEncodeFrameAsync** are required, each one with separate bitstream buffer.
 After processing, each coded field is returned in separate bitstream buffer with corresponded sync point.

 The general SDK uses the same set of parameters for both fields.
 To overcome this limitation FEI allows different controls for different fields.
 That is done by providing two separate sets of extension buffers.
 Each type of buffer should be present twice in the list of extension buffers.
 The first instance of the buffer in the list belongs to the first field in encoding order, the second buffer – to the second field.
 Number of macroblocks in the buffer should be equal to the number of macroblocks in the field, i.e. should be halved in comparison to the progressive frame case.